Stavvor/RTS/README.md

 There are 2 primary resources - minerals and energy.
 Minerals can be mined and energy is produced in generators.

-Units are produced in factories.
-Workers are fully automated
 # Controls

 - camera & movement